-- · Gain skills in project implementation, research, critical analysis, problemsolving, and communication. - Graduates will be ready to work in roles such as data scientist, analyst, software architect, IT consultant, business analyst, statistician, and software developer.
+- Project work in your final year involves applying data science to create solutions. - Gain skills in project implementation, research, critical analysis, problemsolving, and communication to discuss and explain data findings. - Graduates will be ready to work in roles such as data scientist, analyst, software architect, IT consultant, business analyst, statistician, software developer, and more.